 „Officer persuaded me to take a Highland ramble into the Gutchevo range, and first visit Tronosha… Ascending rapidly, we were soon lost in the woods, catching only now and then a view of the golden plain through the dark green oaks and pines.

-About 300 meters up the hill, and the famous Jugovic’s Fountain awaits.
+About 300 meters up the hill and the famous Jugovic’s Fountain awaits.
 According to legend, it was build by Jug Bogdan and his nine sons (popular Serbian heroes), before they went to Kosovo’s battlefield in 1389.
 It is decorated with nice mosaics.
-Spring water was sparkling out of the lion’s mouth sculptures.
-Another hundred meters up and there it is, the Tronosha Monastery.
+The spring water was sparkling out of the lion’s mouth sculptures.
+Another hundred meters up and there it is the Tronosha Monastery.

 „I remarked, on taking a turn through the chapel and examining it minutely, that the pictures were all in the old Byzantine style – crimson-faced saints looking up to golden skies“, he continues.

 The Monstery was built by Serbian king Dragutin in 1317.
 This is where famous linguist Vuk Karadzic went to school, the village Trshic where he was born is nearby.
 Once again, we got struck by the peace of the place.
 And then we just stood there amazed by frescoes on monastery walls, „crimson faces“ gazing at us.
 You cannot help but wonder how was it centuries ago for those who fled through the woods and found their refuge inhere!